-Your host will meet you at your hotel, brief you and transfer you to our bike base.
-Then your cycling journey begins along the Oxford Canal which lies very close to your hotel.
+Your host will meet you at your hotel, brief you and transfer you to our bike base before your cycling journey begins.
 This delightful and rural waterside ride leads out of Oxford, past houseboats and locks and through pretty villages.
 Not far from the canal, sits the Cotswold stone village of Woodstock and the grandiose Blenheim Palace set in 2000 acres of Capability Brown landscape.
 Built in the 18th Century, it was the birthplace of Winston Churchill and the 12th Duke of Marlborough lives there.
 You will stay in the heart of this lovely village.

 12 miles (19 km)

 Today’s ride explores classic Cotswolds country.
 There are twisting lanes leading through pretty villages; tiny bridges crossing gurgling rivers, old woodlands, hidden tracks nestling in the valleys and wonderful views.
 Cosy pubs are dotted along the route.
 Your inn tonight overlooks the village green in one of these villages.